KDE/documentation-develop-kde-org/content/docs/plasma/scripting/_index.md

 ## Running Scripts

-There are three ways that scripts can be executed in plasma-desktop:
+There are four ways that scripts can be executed in plasma-desktop:

 - **on first run**: when `plasmashell` is started without any pre-existing configuration, the script called `layout.js` in the shell